Frederick Trump: Immigration to the United States

-On February 14, 1894, Trump sold the Dairy Restaurant, and in March, he moved to the emerging mining town of Monte Cristo, Washington in Snohomish County north of Seattle.
+On February 14, 1894, Trump sold the Dairy Restaurant, and in March, he moved to the emerging mining town of Monte Cristo, Washington, in Snohomish County north of Seattle.
 After evidence of mineral deposits had been discovered in 1889, Monte Cristo was expected to produce a fortune in gold and silver.
 Many prospectors moved to the area in hopes of becoming rich.
 Rumors about financial investments by millionaire John D. Rockefeller in the entire Everett area created an exaggerated expectation of the area's potential.

 Before leaving Seattle, Trump bought 40 acre in the Pine Lake Plateau, 12 mi east of the city, for $200, which was the first major real estate purchase of the Trump family.
 In Monte Cristo, Trump chose a plot of land near the later train station that he wanted to build a hotel on, but could not afford the $1,000-per-acre fee to purchase it.
 Instead, he filed a gold placer claim on the land, which allowed him to claim exclusive mineral rights to the land without having to pay for it, even though the land had already been claimed by Everett resident Nicholas Rudebeck.
-At that time, the U.S. Land Office was known to be corrupt and frequently allowed such multiple claims.
+At that time, the United States General Land Office was known to be corrupt and frequently allowed such multiple claims.
 Despite the placer's claim providing Trump no right to build any structure on the land, he quickly bought lumber to build a new boarding house and operate it similarly to the Dairy Restaurant.
 He never tried to mine gold on the land.
 Blair described Trump as "mining the miners" since they needed a place to sleep at night while they were mining.In July 1894, Rudebeck filed to incorporate the land and sent an agent to collect rent; this was apparently unsuccessful since the people of Monte Cristo did not pay attention to legal titles.
 Trump finally bought the land in December 1894.
 While in Monte Cristo, Trump was elected in 1896 as justice of the peace by a 32-to-5 margin.